mearashadowfax/ScrewFast/README.md

  ## Roadmap
 See the [open issues](https://github.com/spryker-community/spryker-community.github.io/issues) for a full list of known issues 🪲 and proposed features.

  ## Contributing

 Contributions are what make our open community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** 🙇.

 Option A: Contribute content
 Option B: Contribute code